ecxai/ecxai/workshop-ppsn-2026.md

 ### Giovanni Iacca
 <giovanni.iacca@unitn.it>

 Giovanni Iacca is an Associate Professor of Information Engineering at the Department of Information Engineering and Computer Science of the University of Trento, Italy, where he founded the Distributed Intelligence and Optimization Lab (DIOL).
 Previously, he worked as a postdoctoral researcher in Germany (RWTH Aachen, 2017-2018), Switzerland (University of Lausanne and EPFL, 2013-2016), and the Netherlands (INCAS3, 2012-2016), as well as in industry in the areas of software engineering and industrial automation.
-He is co-PI of the PATHFINDER-CHALLENGE project "SUSTAIN" (2022-2026).
-Previously, he was co-PI of the FET-Open project "PHOENIX" (2015-2019).
+He has been co-PI of the Pathfinder-Challenge project "SUSTAIN" (2022-2026) and the FET-Open project "PHOENIX" (2015-2019).
 He has received three best paper awards (D’IoT IEEE VTC-Spring 2025, EvoApps 2017, and UKCI 2012).
 His research focuses on computational intelligence, distributed systems, explainable AI, and analysis of biomedical data.
-In these fields, he co-authored more than 210 peer-reviewed publications.
+In these fields, he co-authored more than 230 peer-reviewed publications.
 He is actively involved in organizing tracks and workshops at some of the top conferences on computational intelligence, and he regularly serves as a reviewer for several journals and conference committees.
 He is the General Chair of PPSN 2026.
-He is an Associate Editor for IEEE Transactions on Evolutionary Computation, Applied Soft Computing, Memetic Computing, Evolutionary Intelligence, Applied Intelligence, and Frontiers in Robotics and AI.
+He is an Associate Editor for IEEE Transactions on Evolutionary Computation, Applied Soft Computing, Engineering Applications of Artificial Intelligence, Memetic Computing, Evolutionary Intelligence, Frontiers in Robotics and AI, and Nature Communications AI & Computing.

 ### David Walker
 <D.J.Walker2@exeter.ac.uk>